rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/capstone_proposal_template.md

 Looking into the work carried above, we see how the dog breed classifcation can be used for determining various information.
 This can be further expanded to determine information on the 1.
 Types of Dog Breeds preferably chosen by humans 2.
 Demographic Needs for the Dogs 3.
 Behaviour analysis of Dogs at different demographic locations, etc.

-(In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
-Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.)

 ### Problem Statement